Elimor5/Pong/README.md

 - [ ] Start, pause, and reset the game
 - [ ] Move paddles vertically without lag
-- [ ] Compete against an computer AI
+- [ ] Compete against a computer AI

 in addition, this project will include: